muhammedimtiyaz/the-end-of-snake/ProductionREADME.md

 - `level.js` to deal with different levels of the game and the architecture of the obstacle course,
 - `platform.js` and `exit.js` to organise other features.

-### Implementation Timeline:

-- [ ] Day1:  Setup all necessary Node modules, including getting webpack up and running.
-Create webpack.config.js as well as package.json.
-Write a basic entry file and the bare bones of all scripts outlined above.

-- [ ] Day2: Work on object collision physics, player object and obstacle course creation.

-- [ ] Day 3: Incorporate sound and background visual.
-Install the controls for the user to interact with the game.
-Style the frontend.

-Over the Weekend:
- - [ ] Test project for bugs
- - [ ] Deploy project on Github Pages